IowaDave/avr-dx/_posts/2024-04-27-understanding-the-device-header-file.md

 ### How the Header File Is Organized

-All definitions of a certain kind are grouped together.
+All definitions of a certain kind are grouped together and appear, by group, in the following order.

 <ol type="A">
   <li>A few preliminary, generic definitions</li>